meilisearch/documentation/learn/core_concepts/indexes.md

 ## Primary key

 Every index has a primary key: a required attribute that must be present in all documents in the index.
-The primary key's attribute name must be known by the index.
-Each document in the index must have a unique value associated with the primary key.
-This serves to identify each document in the index, such that two documents in an index can never be completely identical.
-If you try adding documents to an index and even a single one is missing the primary key, none of the documents will be stored.
+The index must know the primary key's attribute name and each document must have a unique value associated with the primary key.
+This serves to identify each document, such that two documents in an index can never be completely identical.
+If you try adding documents and even a single one is missing the primary key, none of the documents will be stored.

 You can set a primary key for an index or let it be inferred by Meilisearch.
 Read more about it in our [dedicated guide](/learn/core_concepts/primary_key.md#setting-the-primary-key).